diggsweden/eudiw-wallet-token-lib/docs/DEVELOPMENT.md

 - For CI failures: Check "jreleaser-logs" artifact for detailed error information
 - For authorization issues: Verify your GitHub username is in AUTHORIZED_RELEASE_DEVELOPERS
-- For GPG problems: Ensure your key is correctly configured in your environment.
+- For GPG problems: Ensure your key is correctly configured in your environment